Local versus Remote

-The approach taken with Humainary is to enable the effective and efficient design, development, and deployment of Observability switch-signaling circuitry that operates largely local by default but can operate in a remote or simulated mode without much effort beyond the configuration (environment) of a context.
-An important objective aimed here is to allow the growth of a diverse community of professional and experienced observability and controllability engineers.
+The approach taken with Humainary is to enable the effective and efficient design, development, and deployment of Observability signaling circuitry that operates primarily locally by default but can operate in a remote or simulated mode.